-The new automated application, titled Mobile Collections and Receipts (MCR), was initially piloted at five seaports of entry beginning in Spring 2017, and will be implemented in waves to 102 maritime ports, followed by additional ports when it is determined that MCR is best suited to meet a port’s collection needs.
+The new automated application, titled Mobile Collections and Receipts (MCR), was initially piloted at five seaports of entry beginning in Spring 2017, and is being implemented in waves to 102 maritime ports, followed by additional ports when it is determined that MCR is best suited to meet a port’s collection needs.

 What’s changing for the Vessel Entrance and Clearance process?

-- New 368 & 1002 electronic receipts for maritime processing fees are being emailed to owner/operators and designated vessel agents.
+New 368 & 1002 electronic receipts for maritime processing fees are being emailed to owners/operators and designated vessel agents.

-- June 2019: Implement at maritime ports in the New Orleans Field Office, Houston Field Office, and Baltimore port of entry
+June 2019: Implemented at maritime ports in the New Orleans Field Office, Houston Field Office, and Baltimore port of entry

-- August 2019: Implement at maritime ports in the Los Angeles Field Office, Seattle Field Office, and Sault Ste Marie port of entry
+August 2019: Implemented at maritime ports in the Los Angeles Field Office, Portland Field Office, Seattle Field Office, and Sault Ste Marie port of entry